A note on band surgery and the signature of a knot: Heegaard Floer invariants and the proof of Theorem

 \begin{corollary} Suppose that $m>0$ is a square-free odd integer.
 There exists a distance one surgery along any knot $K$ in $L(m, 1)$ yielding $-L(m, 1)$ if and only if $m=1$ or $m=5$. \end{corollary}

 \begin{proof} Suppose first that $m>0$ is a square-free odd integer and there exists a distance one surgery along any knot $K$ in $L(m, 1)$.
+Observe that $H_1(L(m, 1))\cong \Z/m$.
 Because the $d$-invariants change sign under orientation-reversal \cite{OS:Absolutely}, Theorem \ref{thm:main} implies that $d(L(m,1),\mft_0) = 0$ or $1$.
-By equation \eqref{eq:spin-formula}, the $\spinc$ structure $\mft_0$ corresponds with 0, hence by equation \eqref{eq:d-lens} we have
+By equation \eqref{eq:spin-formula}, the $\spinc$ structure $\mft_0$ corresponds with 0, hence by equation \eqref{eq:d-lens} in Theorem \ref{thm:d-lens} we have

 The $d$-invariant is equal $0$ for $m=1$ and equal $1$ for $m=5$.